 B.Tech Electronics and Instrumentation Engineering is an electrical and instrumentation engineering program that encourages students to build digital electronic products and work on instrumentations.
 Let us know about "why choose B.Tech in Electronics and Instrumentation Engineering?" with three simple questions.

-B.Tech Electronics and Instrumentation Engineering is a creative engineering discipline that trains aspirants in multiple engineering streams like computer engineering, automation processes, scientific processes used for measurements, digital electronics, applied physics, etc.
+B.Tech Electronics and Instrumentation Engineering is a four-year undergraduate engineering course that focuses on training aspirants in multiple engineering streams like computer engineering, automation processes, scientific processes used for measurements, digital electronics, applied physics, etc. The important subjects include fundamentals of electrical technology, communicative english, electric circuits and industrial automation, etc. The job scope for the B.Tech Electronics and Instrumentation Engineering course is quite wide, where graduates can work as electronics engineer, automation engineer, mechanical engineer, instrumentation engineer, and many such other roles.

 Electronics and instrumentation engineer is responsible for designing measuring instruments and testing the accuracy of the instruments.
 Following are some other tasks performed by electronics and instrumentation engineer: